Cloudflare logo in orange on a beige background with text reading ‘Cloudflare Origin for Apache.’

 Prerequisites

-1. Generate Cert and Private Key
+1. Generate Certificate and Private Key in Cloudflare

-Click Origin Server and then click Create Certificate.
+On the left sidebar, click SSL/TLS, Origin Server and then click Create Certificate.

-Finally, click OK to close.
+When finished, click OK to close.

-2. Copy Cert and Key to Server
+2. Copy Certificate and Key to Your Server

 sudo mkdir -p /etc/cloudflare/